 Lastly, and most importantly, it became clear that the habit I had developed of constantly sizing myself up against the success of others had to stop.

-“Stop looking at social media to determine what you are supposed to do, when, or what success means,” advises Rodriguez, pointing out that there is plenty of research that has found detrimental effects of using social media as a benchmark for determining your own success.
+“Stop looking at social media to determine what you are supposed to do, when, or what success means,” advises Rodriguez, pointing out that there is plenty of research that has found detrimental effects of using social media to make social comparisons.

 Instead, I’m trying to replace these thoughts of comparison with small celebrations of how far I’ve come.
 In the past, I haven’t done a great job at making a big deal about my achievements simply because they felt like nothing more than small steps in the grand scheme of things.
 Now?
 I’m sharing with friends, writing it down in my journal, or treating myself to a glass of wine when I’ve reached a new milestone in my personal and professional life.

 “Instead of looking for what you don’t have or what you are missing, begin noticing the steps you have taken to achieve what you have, the talents you have cultivated, the milestones you have achieved,” says Rodriguez.
 “Nothing is too small.”